RallyTools/RallyRestToolkitForPython/README.rst

     if response.errors:
         sys.stdout.write("\n".join(errors))
         sys.exit(1)
-    for testcase in response:  # there should only be one qualifying TestCase
+    for testCase in response:  # there should only be one qualifying TestCase
         print "%s %s %s %s" % (testCase.Name, testCase.Type,
                                testCase.DefectStatus, testCase.LastVerdict)